stoneyrh/gSOAP/gsoap/samples/ssl/README.txt

 When the gSOAP CURL plugin is used when -DWITH_CURL is defined, soap_ssl_client_setup() uses the CURL certificate store.

-Compile the source code with -DWITH_OPENSSL or -DWITH_GNUTLS and link with OpenSSL or GNUTLS libraries.
+Compile the source code with -DWITH_OPENSSL, -DWITH_GNUTLS or -DWITH_WOLFSSL
+and link with the corresponding library.

 How to automatically load certificates on Windows machines